jorgeayalah/jorgeayalah/README.md

     <tr>
       <th><a href="https://github.com/">Piñarcade</a></th>
       <td>Developed mobile game application for children education about food poverty in collaboration with Cáritas de Monterrey non-profit organization.</td>
-      <td>Integrated <a href="https://github.com/jorgeayalah/NinjaGame">ninja video game</a> using Swift for iOS devices with SpriteKitframework and Cloud Firestore.</td>
+      <td>Integrated <a href="https://github.com/jorgeayalah/NinjaGame">ninja video game</a> using Swift for iOS devices with SpriteKit framework and Cloud Firestore.</td>
     </tr>
   </tbody>
 </table>